-Want to know which notebook to pick up for your 2019 bullet journal?
+Want to know which bullet journal notebook you should use next?
 I’ve tried most of them and think this is the best notebook for bullet journaling.

 *This post may contain affiliate links.
 Please see my Disclosure for more information.

-I’ve really only ever used two different brands of notebooks for my bullet journal.
+I’ve really only ever used three different brands of bullet journal notebooks.
 But, I’ve pen tested and tried most all of the brands on the market.

-I’m still missing Lemome and Scribbles that Matter.
+I’m still missing Lemome and Scribbles that Matter notebook.
 And while I have wanted to try both, I’ve had to face a few realities: